Limych/ha-jq300/README.md

 [![Community Forum](https://img.shields.io/badge/community-forum-brightgreen.svg?style=popout)][forum-support]

-This component allows you to
+This component allows you to integrate JQ-300 Indoor Air Quality Meter into Home Assistant.
+And receive values of it sensors: TVOC (volatile organic compounds), eCO<sub>2</sub> (carbon dioxide), HCHO (formaldehyde), humidity and PM 2.5 (ultrafine particles).

 I also suggest you [visit the support topic][forum-support] on the community forum.